 The best and safest alternative for the Vineyard lawn is no fertilizer.
 Native grasses and wildflowers have always done well on their own.
 If you enjoy working on your patch of grass, feed it compost made from your own kitchen and yard wastes.
-In 2015 lawn fertilizer regulations went into effect on the Vineyard for all homeowners and lawn care companies.
-Pamphlets outlining the regulations are available at Town Halls and the regulations are on the Martha's Vineyard Board of Health website, www.mvboh.org, Lawn Fertilizer Initiative section.
-If you hire a lawn care company make sure they abide by the regulations.
+If you're still hooked on fertilizer from a bottle or a bag, go organic or insist that your lawn company does.
+Apply slow release organic fertilizer in spring and fall.
+Add no more than 1 pound of actual nitrogen per thousand square feet of lawn.
+The more you fertilize the more you mow.